Yale-BIM/f21-assignments/assignment-2/README.md

 $ rosrun rqt_image_view rqt_image_view # visualize the /camera/color/image_raw
 ```

-You should then see an image sequence of Marynel moving two colored cubes as in the figure below:
+You should then see an image sequence of Burton moving two colored squares as in the figure below:

 <img src="docs/left-seq1.png" width="400"/>
 <br> <br>